 Commercial solar panels are a smart investment to lower your tax liability, reduce your operating expenses, and further your sustainability goals and marketing efforts.
 For many businesses, solar is primarily a financial decision.
 The cost of solar installation is partially offset by federal and local incentives including tax credits, depreciation, grants such as the Rural Energy for America Program (REAP) managed by the USDA, and rebates.
 An investment in commercial solar power provides a strong internal rate of return (IRR) and a more favorable payback period than most residential systems.

 Growing numbers of businesses in the United States are seeing the financial and environmental benefits of solar energy, leading to a record 3.5 gigawatts of projects under contract as of August 2018.
 Companies such as Walmart, Kohl’s, and Amazon are leading the way, with growth across many corporate sectors.

 Partner with the number one solar contractor in Texas for a hassle-free commercial solar power system installation.
 We offer attractive financing options, including new in-house financing, that combine with tax credits, depreciation, and local rebates to maximize your return on investment and shorten your payback period.

 You must own the building or property and have a large unobstructed area on the roof or grounds.
 For rooftop solar, your roof should be in good condition.
 The financial payback for solar is especially compelling if you have higher electrical loads during the day and/or the summer and a passthrough ownership structure with significant tax liability.

 Solar may not make as much financial sense for companies with shaded facilities, a roof or electrical service that requires repair or upgrade, or who do not have the capital to invest in a system upfront.
-Financing options are available but typically require a down payment of at least 30 percent.
+Financing options are available but typically require a down payment.